AndrewFerg05/EE579_Group_9/README.md

         Sean Doherty
         Ciaran Petrie
 Outline:
         Retorfit an RC car to be self-driving.
 The car should then play a game of skittles.
-The car should sense and then knock over black shittles whilst avoiding the white skittle.
+The car should sense and then knock over black skittles whilst avoiding the white skittle.